 Page Cache stores the ready-to-use HTML of your page and shows it to your customers.
 This means that many PHP functions and database queries no longer need to be executed.

 Page cache could normally be disabled because Varnish already does the same, but faster.
-Only enable page cache in case your website runs on HTTPS.
-Because in that case Varnish can’t cache.

 If your websites happens to run on HTTPS, then choose ‘Disk: Enhanced’ for our shared-plans and ‘Memcached’ for our VPS-plans.
 The address for memcaching at Savvii VPS’s is: 127.0.0.1:11211.